Stratio/Decision/README.md

   * To compile the project:
         sbt compile

-  * To run the tests:
+  * To run the tests (Stratio Streaming Engine should be up and running): sbt test
-        ./start-test-env.sh
-        sbt test

-        //TODO: Create the stop-test-env script

   * To create the Stratio Streaming API distribution: sbt assembly